Mookie Betts Preview, Player Props: Dodgers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The Red Sox pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Red Sox's 4.36 team ERA ranks 18th among all MLB pitching staffs.
+- The Red Sox have a 4.36 team ERA that ranks 18th across all MLB pitching staffs.

-- Red Sox pitchers combine to allow 168 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Red Sox pitchers combine to rank 24th in baseball in home runs given up (169 total, 1.3 per game).

-- In his last appearance on Tuesday, the lefty threw four innings against the Houston Astros, allowing six earned runs while surrendering nine hits.
+- In his last outing on Wednesday against the Houston Astros, the right-hander tossed five innings, giving up three earned runs while surrendering four hits.

-- The 34-year-old has an ERA of 3.79, with 9.7 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .242 batting average against him.
+- In 14 games this season, the 27-year-old has put up an ERA of 5.08, with 8.2 strikeouts per nine innings.
+Opponents are batting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.